 Recommended Formats: Commander, Modern

-Equipment is super fun, super flavorful, and oftentimes a very powerful part of MTG.
+Equipment is super fun, super flavorful, and oftentimes a very powerful part of the game.
 With that said, there is quite a bit of situation that raise questions about how they work or interact with certain things within the game.
-Regardless of what your curiosity about equipment was, I hope you found what you were looking for in the information above.
+Whatever it was, I hope you found what you were looking for in the information above.
 Until next time, get out there and suit up those creatures.